jiyuu-jin/fetch_decode_execute/README.md

 ### Helper Functions

-<p><b>to_binary:</b> The to_binary function is used convert the 8 bit List of integers to a base two integer value.
+<p><b>to_binary:</b> The to_binary function is used to convert an 8 bit List of integers to a base two integer value.
 It works by looping throught the given List and conncatinating each Index value to a string.
 That string is then casted to a base two integer.</p>

 ### Fetch: